ChrisPlease/resume/src/content/collections/experience/cofense/index.md

 support, responsive design).

-Additionally, I've been the lead UI engineer on several of the companies greenfield initiatives, including the ground up redesign/rewrite of the flagship product: PhishMe.
+Additionally, I've been the lead UI engineer on several of the company's initiatives, including the ground up redesign/rewrite of the flagship product into a modern framework, and migrating legacy products to TypeScript.